-Impacts of climate change and extreme system events.
-We see an increasing need to reflect future climate trends and extremes in the state's resource planning and ELCC models.
+Reflection of future climate trends and extremes in the state's resource planning and ELCC models is becoming essential.
 As previously described in Chapter 1 (Market Evolution), CAISO, CPUC, and CEC's joint investigation of the mid-August 2020 system emergency events and power outages in California confirmed that one of top contributing factors was the climate change-induced extreme heat wave across the western U.S. and recommended an updated, broader range of climate scenarios to be considered in future planning studies, along with increased coordination among the agencies to prepare for contingencies.

-Understanding and incorporating the effects of climate change on frequency of extreme events and electric supply and demand is an area of active research and development.
+Understanding and incorporating the effects of climate change on frequency and magnitude of extreme events, and electric supply and demand is an area of active research and development.
 For example, even though the state agencies' Final Root Cause Analysis showed that mid-August 2020 events were driven by a 1-in-30 year weather event, based on 35 years of historical data, it is not clear how frequently the system will experience similar events going forward.
+Demand forecasts and supply availability assumptions used in resource planning rely on historical weather variants and do not yet fully consider that the normal levels and variability of weather events have been changing historically and will continue to change in the future, potentially at a faster pace.

 Through the EPIC program, the CEC has launched several studies designed to break down institutional barriers and accelerate innovations and uptake of new climate projection data and weather extremes throughout the state's resource planning activities.
-One effort in particular, launched in 2022, aims to build a resilience planning framework and re-parameterize the state's planning model inputs and assumptions in order to in order to capture key climate-related uncertainties and risks to future electricity supply and delivery.
+One effort in particular, awarded under the solicitation GFO-21-302 and launched in 2022, aims to build a resilience planning framework and reparameterize the state's planning model inputs and assumptions in order to capture key climate-related uncertainties and risks to future electricity supply and delivery.